Propaganda in the Soviet Union: Posters

 Wall posters were widely used in the early days, often depicting the Red Army's triumphs for the benefit of the illiterate.
 Throughout the 1920s, this was continued.

 This continued in World War II, still for the benefit of the less literate, with bold, simple designs.

 Cinema

 Films were heavily propagandist, although they were pioneers in the documentary field (Roman Karmen, Dziga Vertov).
 When war appeared inevitable, dramas, such as Alexander Nevsky (1938) were written to prepare the population; these were withdrawn after the Molotov–Ribbentrop Pact, but returned to circulation after the war began.

 Films were shown in theaters and from propaganda trains.
-During the war newsreels were shown in subway stations so that the poor were not excluded by an inability to pay.
+During the war, newsreels were shown in subway stations so that the poor were not excluded by an inability to pay.
 Films were also shot with stories of partisan activity, and of the suffering inflicted by the Nazis, such as Girl No. 217, depicting a Russian girl enslaved by an inhuman German family.

-Because film needs an industrial base, propaganda also made much of the output of film.